textileio/textile/README.md

 > Success!
 Initialized /path/to/mybucket3 as a new bootstrapped bucket
 ```

+Currently, UnixFS in `go-ipfs` uses Cid version 0, which is why we see all these old-style Cids started with `Qm`.
+Of course, you can also use UnixFS directories that use Cid version 1.

+Similar to initializing a new bucket from an existing Cid, `buck add` allows you to _add_ and/or _merge in_ an existing UnixFS directory to an _existing bucket_.
+Like adding new files locally, this works by pulling down the UnixFS content from the IPFS network into the local bucket.
+Sync the changes with `buck push` as normal.

-You can still leverage bucket encryption when creating a bucket from an existing Cid.
-In this case, `buckd` will recursively encrypt (without duplicating) the Cid's IPLD file and directory nodes as it's pulled into the new bucket.
+Pulling an existing UnixFS directory into a new or existing private bucket is also possible.
+Just opt-in to encryption during initialization as normal. `buckd` will recursively encrypt (without duplicating) the Cid's IPLD file and directory nodes as they are pulled into the new bucket.

 ### Exploring bucket contents

 Use `buck ls [path]` to explore bucket contents.
 Omitting `[path]` will list the top-level directory.

 ```
+buck ls

   NAME          SIZE     DIR    OBJECTS  CID .textileseed  32       false  n/a      bafkreiezexkrnk7yew6glm6sulhur66bbecc2aeaitf7uz4ymmp442lepu a             3726     true   3        QmSujVHvG8Y3Jv21AbMFNQPphjyqNamh6cvdyXSD1jAtSZ